Azure-Samples/hdinsight-java-storm-wordcount/README.md

 See [Develop a Java topology for Storm on HDInsight](https://azure.microsoft.com/en-us/documentation/articles/hdinsight-storm-develop-java-topology) for a walkthrough of the steps used to create this project.

-NOTE: This project assumes Storm 0.10.0, which is available with Storm on HDInsight cluster versions 3.3 and 3.4.
+NOTE: This project assumes Storm 1.0.1, which is available with Storm on HDInsight cluster version 3.5.

 ## Flux topology